-Question: What do you know about AWS cloud formation?
+25. What do you know about AWS CloudFormation?

-Answer: AWS cloud formation service helps developers manage all other AWS services in one place.
-This avoids the management hustle for the developer and the user can concentrate more on its application building than management.
+Answer: AWS CloudFormation service helps developers manage all other AWS services from one place.
+This avoids the management hustle for developers and they can concentrate more on application development than resource management.

-Question: Can standby DB instances be used with primary DB instances while executing DB instances as a Multi-AZ deployment?
-If YES/NO, then why?
+26. Can you use the standby DB instances with primary DB instances while executing DB instances as a Multi-AZ deployment?

-Answer: The answer to this is NO. Since, as the name suggests, standby DB instances only work if primary instances crash, therefore they cannot work hand in hand.
+Answer: The answer to this is a no. Since standby DB instances only work if primary instances crash, therefore they cannot work hand in hand.

-Answer: SNS or Simple Notification Service.
-This web service acts as a messenger i.e. sends all the messages and notifications directly to the user from the cloud.
+Answer: SNS or Simple Notification Service is a web service that acts as a messenger i.e. it sends all the messages and notifications directly to the user from the cloud.

 SNS contains two kinds of clients:

-The Publisher is the server that sends the messages for the user.
-These messages could be anything.
-They could be a simple notification to a warning.
-While the subscriber is the developer using these services.
-These messages are received on one of the server-supported protocols such as HTTP, Lamba, etc.
+The Publisher is the server that sends messages for the user.
+The messages can be anything, such as a simple notification or a warning.
+Also, these messages are received on one of the server-supported protocols such as HTTP, Lamba, etc.

 Answer: SQS is an abbreviation for Simple Queue Service.
 It establishes messaging communication between applications.
-It is a highly efficient and secure service, provided by Amazon in cloud computing.
-These applications do not need to be in an active state, SQS can deliver from an inactive state too.
-SQS can deliver messages across multiple AWS platforms such as Lambda, EC2, etc
+It is a highly efficient and secure service provided by AWS.
+SQS can deliver messages across multiple AWS platforms such as Lambda, EC2, etc.

 SQS provides Standard queues and FIFO queues.
 Standard queue ensures that every application gets the message at least once.
-While on the other hand FIFO (First In First Out) makes sure that messages should be executed in the same sending order.
+On the other hand, FIFO (First In First Out) makes sure that messages execute in the same sending order.

 Answer: Amazon Redshift is a cloud management service.
-Its functions include monitoring the data to the provision of capacity to upload the data to the redshift engine.
+Its functions include monitoring the data, provisioning the storage capacity, and uploading the data to the redshift engine.

-Amazon redshift has a collection of nodes, among whom is a root node or leader node, and one or more computing nodes.
-The strength of the computing nodes depends on how large your data is, and how many queries you have for the execution.
+Amazon Redshift has a collection of nodes, among which, one is a root node or leader node and others are computing nodes.
+The strength of the computing nodes depends on how large your data is and how many queries you have for the execution.

-It also enables the user to maintain backups.
-Backups can be created by the automated process or by manual process.
-If you wish to restore the data from an existing snapshot, you have to create a new cluster to which redshift will import the data.
+It also enables users to create backups either manually or automatically.
+If a user wishes to restore data from an existing snapshot, they need to create a new cluster to which Redshift will import the data.

-The basic principle on which these feature works is that either the stack is completely created or does not get created at all.
-This also ensures that no error-containing resource is left behind in the stack.
+The basic principle on which the Automatic Rollback feature works is that either the stack is completely created or does not get created at all.
+This also ensures that there is no error-containing resource in the stack.

 Answer: Yes, there is always a standard class in every storage service.
 Standard Class is the default storage class provided by S3.

-Answer: Amazon Key Management Service which is known as KMS is an efficient and secure security service, that protects your encrypted keys.
-It allows users to manage their keys for encrypted data, across a whole wide variety of services provided by AWS.
+Answer: Amazon Key Management Service or Amazon KMS is an efficient security service that protects your encrypted keys.
+It allows users to manage their keys for encrypted data across a whole wide variety of services provided by AWS.

 AWS gives total access to your keys to you by determining several admin-friendly usage permissions.
 Alongside this, it also makes sure the physical protection of these keys.

-Answer: Both, the AWS CloudFormation and AWS OpsWorks are management services provided by AWS.
-But still, they differ in some aspects.
+Answer: Both the AWS CloudFormation and AWS OpsWorks are management services provided by AWS.
+However, they differ in some aspects that are as follows:

-AWS CloudFormation is a service that enables the developers to manage all other AWS services in one place.
+- AWS CloudFormation is a service that enables developers to manage all other AWS services from one single place.
 On the other hand, AWS OpsWorks widely focuses on providing a secure DevOps experience to its developers.

-Answer: AWS CLoudTrail is a cloud governance service provided by Amazon.
-CloudTail enables you to govern your cloud services along with monitoring your activities.
-It also provides your event history, which is impacted by your daily AWS activities.
+Answer: AWS CloudTrail is a cloud governance service that enables you to govern your cloud services and monitor your activities.
+Also, it provides your event history, which is impacted by your daily AWS activities.